hashicorp/vault/website/source/docs/vault-enterprise/mfa/mfa-ping.html.md

 ### Read Secret

-Reading the secret will trigger a Duo push.
+Reading the secret will trigger a PingID push.
 This will be a blocking call until the push notification is either approved or declined.

 ```